tldr-pages/tldr/pages/common/vagrant.md

 `vagrant ssh`

-- Output the SSH configuration file of the running Vagrant machine
+- Output the SSH configuration file of the running Vagrant machine:

 `vagrant ssh-config`